pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 <!--
 - Be aware of known style violations before the first deployment
-- Gain visual feedback on what parts of code needs adjusting before merging.
+- Gain visual feedback on what parts of code need adjusting before the first deployment.
 - Spot potential future gotchas in coding conventions.
 - Create a CI that reports code violations quickly and blocks the pipeline.
 - Ensure the team follows the same set of rules.